S&P closes nominally lower as investors wait for a catalyst

 “You’ve seen a decades-long, technology-enabled democratization of the market and there’s certainly groups of individual investors that flock to these ideas,” Sroka said.
 “We’re seeing speculative trading in an age of multiple outlets and social media amplifies the news.”

-Of the 11 major sectors in the S&P 500, seven lost ground, with materials (.SPLRCM) suffering the largest percentage drop.
-Real estate (.SPLRCR) led the gainers.
+Of the 11 major sectors in the S&P 500, seven lost ground, with materials suffering the largest percentage drop.
+Real estate led the gainers.

-Shares of Biogen Inc (BIIB.O) surged 38.3% following news that the Food and Drug Administration approved its Alzheimer's disease drug aducanumab. read more
+Shares of Biogen Inc surged 38.3% following news that the Food and Drug Administration approved its Alzheimer’s disease drug aducanumab.

-Data center operator QTS Realty Trust (QTS.N) jumped 21.2% on reports of a takeover deal by investment firm Blackstone Group (BX.N) worth $6.7 billion. {nL3N2NP2QW]
+Data center operator QTS Realty Trust jumped 21.2% on reports of a takeover deal by investment firm Blackstone Group worth $6.7 billion. {nL3N2NP2QW]

 Advancing issues outnumbered decliners on the NYSE by a 1.35-to-1 ratio; on Nasdaq, a 1.82-to-1 ratio favored advancers.